-Choosing the right trim size for your KDP book is more important than you might think.
-The size affects not just production costs but also reader perception, genre fit, and even your book's shelf appeal.
+Wondering what size books KDP prints?
+Amazon KDP offers 16 paperback sizes and 5 hardcover sizes.
+Choosing the right KDP book size is more important than you might think—it affects production costs, reader perception, genre fit, and shelf appeal.

 Why Trim Size Matters